kasbench/globeco-trade-service/documentation/execution-plan.md

 20. Please implement unit testing for **tradeOrder** caching.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 21. Please implement the APIs for **tradeOrder** using the requirements provided in @requirements.md.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 22. Please generate the unit tests for the **tradeOrder** APIs.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
-23. Please update the README.md file with full documentation of the **tradeOrder** data model and API.
+23. Please update the README.md file by adding full documentation of the **tradeOrder** data model and API.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 24. Please update the OpenAPI schema @openapi.yaml in the project root.
-Please include the full specification for the **tradeOrder** API.
+Please add the full specification for the **tradeOrder** API.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.

 25. Please implement the entity, repository, service interface, and service implementation for **execution** using the requirements provided in @requirements.md.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.